-- RG 266.236 'Critical business services' means functions, infrastructure, processes or systems (and the resources on which these functions, infrastructure, processes or systems depend) that, in the event of failure to operate effectively, would or would be likely to: - (a) cause significant disruption to the market participant's operations, activities and conduct in connection with each market of which they are a participant (participant operations); or - (b) materially impact the market participant's services provided in connection with each market of which they are a participant (participant services). - RG 266.237 Market participants must identify the critical business services relevant to their business: Rule 8B.2.1(2)(a).
+- RG 266.236 'Critical business services' means functions, infrastructure, processes or systems that, in the event of failure to operate effectively, would or would be likely to: - (a) cause significant disruption to the market participant's operations, activities and conduct in connection with each market of which they are a participant (participant operations); or - (b) materially impact the market participant's services provided in connection with each market of which they are a participant (participant services). - RG 266.237 Market participants must identify the critical business services relevant to their business: Rule 8B.2.1(2)(a).
 We expect market participants to determine which services are critical in the context of their own businesses and consider the nature, scale and complexity of their operations.
 The factors that may be considered in identifying critical business services include the criticality of a service to users or the market participant, the impact on users or the market participant in the event of prolonged disruption, and any dependencies that third-party businesses may have on a service.
-Market participants may determine the criticality of their business services based on their operational risk appetite, with defined indicators and limits. - RG 266.238 In defining critical business services, we have provided examples of what we consider likely to be critical business services for market participants: see the definition of critical business services and related note in Rule 8B.1.2.
-Critical business services generally include functions, infrastructure, processes and systems that deliver or support: - (a) order acceptance; - (b) routing and entry; - (c) clearing and settlement of transactions; - (d) payments and deliveries of securities and funds; - (e) accounting for and reconciling client money; - (f) trust accounts; - (g) securities and funds; - (h) provision of trade confirmations; and - (i) regulatory data reporting to market operators.
+Market participants may determine the criticality of their business services based on their operational risk appetite, with defined indicators and limits. - RG 266.238 In defining critical business services, we have provided a non-exhaustive list of examples of what we consider likely to be critical business services for market participants: see the definition of critical business services and related note in Rule 8B.1.2.
+Critical business services generally include functions, infrastructure, processes and systems that deliver or support: - (a) order acceptance, routing and entry; - (b) clearing and settlement of transactions; - (c) payments and deliveries of securities and funds; - (d) accounting for and reconciling client money, trust accounts, securities and funds; - (e) provision of trade confirmations; and - (f) regulatory data reporting to market operators. - RG 266.239 Relevant infrastructure that delivers or supports critical business services may include telephony, power and e-communication services.

-- RG 266.239 Relevant infrastructure that delivers or supports critical business services may include telephony, power and e-communication services. - RG 266.240 The rules do not apply to CS participants (but do apply to market participants that are also CS participants).
+RG 266.240 The rules do not apply to CS participants (but do apply to market participants that are also CS participants).
 However, market participant functions, infrastructure, process and systems that provide information to, or that interface with, CS participants for the purposes of clearing and settling transactions would likely be critical business services.